jlettvin/Greased-Grep/README.md

 ### Skipping
 C++ strings have a 'find_first_of' method optimizing skip to a valid initial char.

+### Tail comparison (TODO)
+Once subsequent chars must be unique, a memicmp outperforms the FSM.

 ### FSM (Finite State Machine)
 Memory is cheap (modern idiom) so very sparse tables are generated for